 When a woman embarks on the journey of becoming an egg donor they begin one of the noblest things anyone can do.
 Offering an infertile couple the ability to have the child they have struggled so long to have is something that not many women have the ability to do.

 Being an egg donor can take up a lot of your time.
 This can change the way that some women see egg donation.
-When you decide to become a donor you begin a several step process that can take some time.
+When you decide to become a donor you begin a several-step process that can take some time.

 Finding a Match

-There is a application/profile that is completed by you about you.
+There is an application/profile that is completed by you about you.
 This is one of the longest steps.
 You will complete the application/profile and then wait to be matched with the right intended parents.
 This portion of the process can take a week to a few months just depending on how thorough you are in filling out your application and supplying the other necessary information; pictures, SAT/ACT verification, or medical records.
 Donors who have complete profiles with lots of information get chosen the quickest.

 Completing the Screening

 Once you are matched, you will be required to complete some kind of physical and psychological screenings to ensure that you continue to be the best candidate for the intended parents.
-Over two to eight weeks, on average, you will make these appointments; if you are out of the area then it may required to travel one day.
+Over two to eight weeks, on average, you will make these appointments; if you are out of the area then it may be required to travel one day.
 During this time many agencies have legal agreements drawn up between the egg donor and the intended parent, to protect you as well as the egg recipients.
 It is not advised to enter such an important agreement without the proper legal representation and security.

-In many cases you will be given birth control to take for anywhere from 10 days to one month in order to make the egg donor and recipients cycles identical.
+In many cases, you will be given birth control to take for anywhere from 10 days to one month in order to make the egg donor and recipient’s cycles identical.